 A watershed is the area of land where all of the water that is under it or drains off of it goes into the same place.
 John Wesley Powell, scientist geographer, put it best when he said that a watershed is: “that area of land, a bounded hydrologic system, within which all living things are inextricably linked by their common water course and where, as humans settled, simple logic demanded that they become part of a community.”

 Watersheds come in all shapes and sizes.
 They cross county, state, and national boundaries.
-In the continental US, there are 2,110 watersheds; including Hawaii Alaska, and Puerto Rico, there are 2,267 watersheds.
-(Excert from US EPA web-site)
+In the continental US, there are 2,110 watersheds; including Hawaii, Alaska, and Puerto Rico, there are 2,267 watersheds.
+(Excerpt from US EPA web-site)

 Regional Environmental Information about Watersheds

 This site contains information available by region from the US EPA and other sites.
 The site contains region pages, states by region, and a list of regional and/or state contact information.
 This site intends to inform a larger geographic focus than the state, watershed, county, and metro area information available: http://water.epa.gov/type/watersheds/.